Southwest Indiana Birding Opportunities - Wesselman Woods Nature Preserve

 Wesselman Woods is a 200-acre old growth bottomland forest found on Evansville’s east side.

-It contains remnants of the Wabash-Erie canal and is a great example of a pre-settlement Indiana forest.
+Wesselman Woods contains remnants of the Wabash-Erie canal and it is a great example of a pre-settlement Indiana forest.
 The woods contain many species of trees including maples, hickories, elms, and oaks.
 The forest is home to some of Indiana's largest trees with a canopy over 100 feet tall.
-Wesselman’s also contains an extensive understory made mostly of paw-paws, spicebush, and hackberry.
+Wesselman Woods also contains an extensive understory made mostly of paw-paws, spicebush, and hackberry.

 Wesselman Woods has hosted some rarities in the past.
 A varied thrush was seen for several weeks at the bird feeding area around the nature center during the winter of 2012-13.
 Red Crossbills were found in March of 2013.
 Other interesting finds are Black-throated Blue, Cape May, and Connecticut Warblers found during migration.